Trey Benson

 Conclusion

 Our analysis revealed a trend where higher college YPC predicts better NFL success.
 While scouting college prospects, you should hope for a 6.0 and above YPC.
 While college YPC can be a promising metric, it’s best to be viewed as a small piece of the predictive puzzle rather than an absolute indicator.
-It will hold weight in our SPS model, but not a majority amount of it.
+It will hold weight in our SPS model due to the optimal range 14.1% increase from the bottom 10 to the top 10.

 More Data Next Week!